umair-gujjar/react-router-transitions/README.md

 If you are familiar with react-router, you have probably already used methods like `router.push` or `router.replace`.
 Starting now, you should not use them to navigate into your application.

 You have to think your navigation in a view logic, just like in a mobile application.
 To make it possible, a new property is now accessible in the context `transitionRouter`.
-This property have three main methods: `show`, `dismiss` and `swap`.
+This property has three main methods: `show`, `dismiss` and `swap`.

 #### transitionRouter.show(location)

 Go to a location using a `show` animation.
 You have to use this method each time you want to display a new view.

-It adds a new entry in the history to give to the user the ability to use back button.
+It adds a new entry in the history to give the user the ability to use back button.

 Internally it uses the method `router.push`.